 Commonsense prevailed, however, and the decision was taken to close the course permanently…but the loss of the golf course was not seen as a sufficiently good reason to close the Club…..And so the “Eriskay Golf Club” continued in existence – presumably as a social entity for a few years (memories of this period of the Club’s existence are, perhaps understandably, hazy….).

-In 2000, the Club moved its base to Torvean Golf Course, Inverness where Willie Rusk, the former Eriskay boatman and co-founder of Eriskay Golf Club – and now the Club’s Captain - was for a number of years the Starter.
+In 2000, the Club moved its base to Torvean Golf Course, Inverness where Willie Rusk, the former Eriskay - South Uist - Barra Ferryman, and founder of Eriskay Golf Club – and now the Club’s Captain - was for a number of years the Starter.
 During Willie's years at Torvean, Eriskay Golf Club operated very successfully over the Torvean course, by kind permission of Torvean Golf Club.
 The main Club activities over that period were the, usually very well attended, two annual “Whisky Galore” Open Competitions, a number of two or three day golfing outings to other courses and, in recent years, an annual inter-club competition with golfing friends from Orkney Golf Club.